MichaelTriguboff/Coursera-Student-Adviser/README.md

 8. In the Help dialog, I created an option for zthe enquirer to speak to a human agent via a toll free number or creating a support ticket

 All the above are captured in screenshots and included in this folder.

+I was unable to connect to webhook.
+I have contacted both the course instructors with the web link showing an empty response, but have not received a response.
+I also have contacted IBM Watson directly.
+We believe the problem has something to do with my domicile ( Australia) for which the IBM Watson Lite services are not available, and this has been a recurring problem for me in this course ( which the Coursera instructors acknowledge and have twice had to rectify at the Discovery end.

 I believe that these enhancements will assist students in finding the most appropriate courses to fufill their objectives.